Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Related Work

 \section{Related Work}

-The majority of prior works tackling the folding problem can be roughly divided into four categories: mechanical design-based solutions, vision-based solutions, learning-based solutions, and model-based solutions.
+The majority of prior work addressing the folding problem can be roughly divided into four categories: mechanical design-based solutions, vision-based solutions, learning-based solutions, and model-based solutions.

-Mechanical design-based approaches typically involve solving the folding problem through highly specialized manipulators or end effectors.
-Early approaches involve specialized punches and dies for sheet metal bending \cite{kim1998automated}, More recently, highly specialized manipulators for robotic origami folding have also been developed \cite{balkcom2008robotic}.
+Mechanical design-based approaches typically involve tackling the folding problem using highly specialized manipulators or end effectors.
+Early approaches involved specialized punches and dies for sheet metal bending \cite{kim1998automated}.
+More recently, highly specialized manipulators for robotic origami folding have also been developed \cite{balkcom2008robotic}.
 Such methods can reliably produce repeatable folding but are often limited to a highly specific fold, geometry, and/or material.

 Vision-based approaches involve folding deformable materials by generating folding motions purely from visual input.
-These approaches are usually common for folding clothes \cite{maitin2010cloth, miller2012geometricfolding, doumanoglou2016folding} as they are extremely soft, which results in the easy predictability of their deformation state given a particular action.
-Such approaches can be effective and rather simple to implement, but do not transfer well to paper folding as paper possesses a much higher stiffness when compared to fabric and will attempt to restore its natural, undeformed state if not properly handled.
+These techniques are commonly applied to tasks such as folding clothes, where the primary focus is on detecting garment shape or key grasp points.
+Techniques for key feature extraction involve random decision trees~\cite{doumanoglou2016folding}, RGB-D sensing data analysis~\cite{maitin2010cloth, twardon2015interaction}, and fitting strategies where the detected state of deformed clothes are compared against precomputed shapes~\cite{kita2011clothes, doumanoglou2014autonomous}.
+Given the soft nature of clothes, subsequent manipulations are often formulated intuitively.
+While some prior research employs models to predict optimal manipulation sequences, these models are typically oversimplified and lack physical details~\cite{miller2012geometricfolding}.
+Such approaches can be effective and rather simple to implement, but do not transfer well to paper folding as paper has a much higher stiffness than fabric and will attempt to restore its natural, undeformed state if not properly handled.